n10962646/Autoencoder_OSVM_ECG/README.md

 ## Inital Stage

 ### 1. Data Exploration <br/>
 The notebook `EDA.ipynb` is utilized to determine the optimal preprocessing techniques, encompassing feature selection, and to convert the data into `.npy` files.
-The directory `\data` is currently kept private and organised as follows:
+The directory `/data` is currently kept private and organised as follows:
 ```bash
 ├── data
 │   ├── training